Edward J. Bloustein School of Planning and Public Policy: Student organizations

-Research and impact

-Top revenue generators are in the fields of transportation planning, workforce development, public health, labor policy, and risk/environment/energy policy.

 Research Centers

 The school is host to several research centers and collaborative programs, established by the University's Board of Governors.
 These specialized centers carry out large-scale projects and are supported by external funding.
 Many of these centers offer continuing education and training programs for government officials, nonprofit leaders, and career professionals.

-There are currently more than a dozen research centers split between the Civic Square Building and the John J. Heldrich Center for Workforce Development across the street.
+There are currently five centers.
+They are the Voorhees Transportation Center, The Heldrich Center for Workforce Development, The Center for Urban Policy Research, the Bloustein Center for Survey Research and the Voorhees Center for Civic Engagement.
+The school is also home to the New Jersey State Policy Lab and the Rutgers Urban and Civic Informatics Lab.